gmc-code/PC-microbit-micropython/docs/radio/radio_A_or_B.rst

 ------------------------------------

 | The code below uses a definition for the sender.
-| The pattern for A and B button pressing is the same.
+| The pattern for A and B-button pressing is the same.
 | Both send text: "A" or "B".
 | Both display an image: Image.YES or Image.NO.
 | ``sender(text, image)`` can be used to reproduce the pattern for both button presses.